harsh-98/ctb/docs/run_demo.md

 node client.js ../../scripts/certs/ca.crt
 ```

 If the response is similiar to below one, then the new certificate has been added.
-And Certificate for domain.com that we are using it client is on longer valid:
+And Certificate for domain.com that we are using for domain server is on longer valid:
 ```
 SSL PKI authenication status:  Success invalid